zebrunner/carina/docs/dataproviders.md

 ![XLS file - Data Provider - screenshot](./img/xlsscreen.png)

-In TUID column you shoud specify your UID.
-In further columns you can specify arguments for a test and their values in lower rows.
+In TUID column you shoud specify some unique test identifier that will be set in the beginning of test name in test results report.
+In next columns you can specify arguments for a test and their values in lower rows.
 They will be used as parameters in `@XlsDataSourceParameters`.
 In this example values of a,b,c arguments were defined in 3 sets of values with different TUID.